Helping people to get more active

 "Research holds the key to the solutions needed to turn the tide on inactivity." - Tanni Grey-Thompson, Fellow

 Since then, the world has changed in an unimaginable way as a result of the Covid-19 pandemic.
-As we begin to come to terms with the ongoing challenges, and as the UK returns to some semblance of normality, I am enormously pleased that ukactive will once again work with the Churchill Fellowship to promote this programme of Fellowships, which reopens in September 2022.
+As we begin to come to terms with the ongoing challenges, and as the UK returns to some semblance of normality, I am enormously pleased that ukactive will once again work with the Churchill Fellowship to promote this programme of Fellowships, which reopens this autumn.

 Physical inactivity is prevalent across many generations of people around the world.
 Numerous global studies have shown that we are not doing enough physical activity to keep ourselves healthy – a situation made worse by the pandemic.
 In particular, health inequalities have grown over the past two years, meaning that we have more work to do to ensure equal access to opportunities to lead active, healthy and happy lives.